knavdeep152002/Gender-Detection/Readme.md

 This model detects wheather a person is man or woman by opening your webcam.

 2.Convolution Neural Network:
+(Note : Here the dataset must be split manually into training set and test set.)
 This is a basic model of Conv2D where there is no need of gray-scaling and hog transformations.
 This model detects wheather a person is man or woman by opening your webcam.